Monday, September 23, 2024

 What defines a nation or the people of a nation?
 As globalism, climate change, conflict, economic uncertainty and other historical forces mix up the peoples of this world, will nations retain their so-called cultural identity (which of course was never really that well-defined anyway), or will they simply become collections of people with a common language and government?

-When the French soccer team walks out onto the field and more than half the players are Black- Beur, (the expression Black-Blanck-Beur is used to describe the mixed nature of the French squad) part of France celebrates its cultural, racial and ethnic diversity, but another, and perhaps growing, part of France doesn’t feel comfortable at all with this phenomenon.
+When the French soccer team walks out onto the field and more than half the players are Black- Beur, (the expression Black-Blanc-Beur is used to describe the mixed nature of the French squad) part of France celebrates its cultural, racial and ethnic diversity, but another, and perhaps growing, part of France doesn’t feel comfortable at all with this phenomenon.

 Almost every European nation is struggling with this question.
 And it is a question that the USA has struggled with for its entire existence.
 Asia is still much more homogeneous, but is there any doubt that as it becomes more economically successful it will eventually experience a similar mixing?